-A run flat tire is the tire that can maintain air pressure even after a puncture.utilizing this tire is also beneficial so that you would not need to change the tire right after a puncture or a little damage.
-As there is the advantage of having a run flat tire, some issues are also important to keep in mind.
-It can be inflamed only 50 miles after puncture, so would not be able to move after 50 miles and these tires also cost more than that of traditional tires.
+A run-flat tire is a tire that can maintain air pressure even after a puncture.
+Utilizing this tire is also beneficial so that you would not need to change the tire right after a puncture or a little damage.
+As there is the advantage of having a run-flat tire, some issues are also important to keep in mind.
+It can be inflamed only 50 miles after a puncture, so would not be able to move after 50 miles and these tires also cost more than that traditional tires.

-Whenever you get your tire damaged and you use a spare tire, the most convenient thing you can do is to repair the original tire or replace it.
-Using a spare tire as the original tire is not a good decision by any cost.
+Whenever you get your tire damaged and you use a spare tire, the most convenient thing you can do is repair the original tire or replace it.
+Using a spare tire as the original tire is not a good decision at any cost.

 To conclude, we can confidently say that we have the answer to the required question: how far can you drive on a spare tire?
 The range that most vehicle specialists agree on is around 50 to 70 miles, with 70 as indisputably the greatest.
 To think about safe side use is to use a spare tire till 50 miles and not more than that.